mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 I have recently read [The Book of Why (TBoW)](http://bayes.cs.ucla.edu/WHY/) by Judea Pearl and Dana McKenzie.
 It is an introduction to causal inference, which estimates the impact of changes in conditions (treatments, external interventions, etc.) on outcomes using sample data.
 In 10 chapters, the book covers key concepts of causality and discusses the differences with mainstream statistics, with which J. Pearl's own experience and frustrations become apparent at times.

-Though I think that TBoW have done with fewer autobiographical passages, it does more than narrate a squabble between scientists as it includes several use cases to illustrate the benefits of causal inference.
+Though I think TBoW could have done with fewer autobiographical passages, it does more than narrate a squabble between scientists.  as it includes several use cases to illustrate the benefits of causal inference.
 It seems that J. Pearl has been obsessed with building useful tools for practitioners by re-inventing the way we learn from data.

 While reading one of the last chapters on mediation analysis, I thought of several past analytical problems where the methods described would have helped me.
 This blog post builds on this chapter to answer common questions an HR department may have.
 In what follows, I will introduce the use case, then identify direct and mediated effects, and measure these effects to estimate the impact of potential interventions.